hernancerm/zgold/README.md

 - Declarative approach, leveraging a Zsh file to provide configuration and resource files.
 - Can be used to test software written in any language.
 The output of the binaries is what is tested.
 - When a test case does not pass, the diff is nicely displayed using [delta](https://github.com/dandavison/delta).
-- Patch the golden file of test cases currently not passing.
+- Patch the golden files of failing test cases.

 ## Requirements

 - `zsh` — <https://zsh.sourceforge.io>
   - In macOS this should already be installed.
 - `delta` (optional) — <https://github.com/dandavison/delta>
+  - Install with [Homebrew](https://brew.sh/): `brew install git-delta`.

 ## Installation